DimMalysh/App-Design-and-Animation/README.md

 # App Design and Animation by Konstantin Kokorin
-Creating an application design in Sketch and developing application in XCode.
+1. Creating an application design in Sketch (folder "Development of design in Sketch") and developing application in XCode (folder "StreetsApp").
 Liven up the application with animation and UIKIt Dynamic Behavior.
 Implemented for iPhone SE.